To find out how this health safety lesson fits Physical Education and Health Education standards click here.

 Activity: Focused Breathing

-Explain that breathing well is good for our bodies and can help us change negative things happening in our minds to more positive.
+Explain that breathing well is good for our bodies and can help us change negative things happening in our minds to more positive ones.
 In other words, we can learn ways to use our bodies to help us feel better in our minds.

 If time allows, try these breathing exercises with your class or group.